mtreinish/stestr/doc/source/MANUAL.rst

 will skip discovery and directly call the test runner on the test method in the specified test class.

+Running with pdb
+''''''''''''''''

+If you'd like to run pdb during the execution of the tests you should use the ``--pdb`` flag on ``stestr run``.
+This flag behaves the same way as the ``--no-discover`` flag except that it does not launch an external process to run the tests.
+This enables pdb to work as expected without any issues with the tradeoff that output from the test runner will occur after tests have finished execution.

+It's also worth noting that if you are using a fixture to capture stdout (which is a common practice for parallel test excecution) you'll likely want to disable that fixture when running with pdb.
+Those fixtures can often interfere with pdb's output and will sometimes capture output from pdb.

 Test Selection
 --------------